DiSantoz/mobill.js/README.md

 ## Description

 Using primarily JavaScript, I created a password generator that adapts to the user's needs.
-The password generator will display a password of the user's choice between 8 and 128 characters in length, and will include at least one character type: :abcd: lower case , :capital_abcd: upper case , :symbols: symbols  or :1234: numbers  based on the user's choice.
+The password generator will display a password of the user's choice between 8 and 128 characters in length, and will include at least one character type: :abcd: lower case, :capital_abcd: upper case , :symbols: symbols  or :1234: numbers  based on the user's choice.

 No more reusing the same old password, this password generator will randomly generate a combination of lower case and/or upper case letters, as well as numbers and symbols should you wish to include it as part of your password criteria.